darraghoriordan/darragh-oriordan-com/src/pages/2020/01/26/write-more-to-have-fewer-meetings/index.md

 Here are some structures/systems for how to approach content.

-### AIDA - Attention, interest, desire, action or agreement
+#### AIDA - Attention, interest, desire, action or agreement

 Start by getting the readers attention.
 Then build their interest - what's in it for them if they continue to participate?
 Speak to their desires and finish by specifying the action they need to take next.

 Try to elicit the audiences' emotions, but never be manipulative.

-### Borden Approach
+#### Borden Approach

 Your audience will go through states as they consume your content.
 When you start they wont care much about what you're saying.
 Again you need to catch their attention, fill in the details and finally specify the call to action.

-Ho-hum: introduction, the audience is bored, get their attention Why bring that up? - build a bridge to get the audience to understand why it relates directly to them For instance: give the audience specific concrete facts and stories to get them thinking So what?: The call to action. what do you want them to do?
+- Ho-hum: introduction, the audience is bored, get their attention
+- Why bring that up? - build a bridge to get the audience to understand why it relates directly to them
+- For instance: give the audience specific concrete facts and stories to get them thinking
+- So what?: The call to action. what do you want them to do?

-### Past, present, future
+#### Past, present, future

+For this type of writing follow this pattern.

-There was a time when, but today things have changed, as we look into the future....
+"There was a time when, but today things have changed, as we look into the future...."

-## Reviewing
+### Reviewing

 Now that your piece is complete give your writing some time to settle.
 Do not write last minute.